 Guy developed his own set of ISD and Performance Improvement methodologies, tools and techniques beginning in 1983 to train his own staff and subcontractors, and then the staffs of his clients, also beginning in 1983.

-Quality – accuracy, completeness and appropriateness were his goals for any engagement and especially for any series of engagements for any one client.
-One goal was to increase ReUse of Content – by design – within a client’s content – either “As Is” or “After Modification” – to reduce Life Cycle Costs and Accelerate efforts – while creating a common language and model-set for that Enterprise.
+Accuracy, completeness and appropriateness of the deliverables were his goals for every engagement.
+Another goal was to increase ReUse of Content – by design – within a client’s total set of Instructional content – either “As Is” or “After Modification” – to reduce Life Cycle Costs and Accelerate efforts at meeting priority needs – while creating a common language and model-set for that Enterprise.

 PACT – ISD Methodologies